tor-gu/njoaguof/README.md

 that every `officer_name_id` is associated with a single spelling of the officer name by choosing the most common form.

-But all variants of the officer name appearing in the source data are preserved in the `officer_name_variants` table.
+But all variants of the officer names appearing in the source data are preserved in the `officer_name_variants` table.

 ## Installation